Best practices for getting started with data governance. Data governance is the process of collecting, using, storing and securing your workplace's...

 - Say nothing and forge ahead with the initiative because they are too afraid of repercussions from on high?

-These types of situations occur every day at all kinds of organizations.
+These types of situations occur every day within all kinds of organizations.
 Every employee needs to recognize and report bad data and inappropriate usage.
 Rules might be set at the top, but mistakes and misuse can happen at every level.